 12b-1 Distribution Plans.
-The Funds have adopted a Distribution Plan (the "Plan") with regard to the Class III Common Stock of the Funds, pursuant to Rule 12b-1 under the Investment Company Act.
-The Funds have also adopted a distribution plan pursuant to Rule 12b-1 under the Investment Company Act with regard to the Class II Common Stock of the Funds, which are not currently offered.
-The Plan permits the Company, on behalf of each Fund, to pay to each Insurance Company or a broker-dealer affiliate thereof ("Insurance Company Affiliate") that enters into an agreement with the Company to provide distributionrelated and/or shareholder services to Contract owners, a fee, at the end of each month, of up to 0.25% of the average daily net asset value of the Class III Common Stock of the Fund held by such Insurance Company.
-Such services include, but are not limited to, (a) the printing and mailing of Fund prospectuses, statements of additional information, any supplements thereto and shareholder reports for existing and prospective Contract owners, (b) services relating to the development, preparation, printing and mailing of Company advertisements, sales literature and other promotional materials describing and/or relating to the Fund and including materials intended for use within the Insurance Company, or for broker-dealer only use or retail use, (c) holding seminars and sales meetings designed to promote the distribution of the Class III Shares of the Fund, (d) obtaining information and providing explanations to Contract owners regarding the investment objectives and policies and other information about the Company and the Fund, including the performance of the Fund, (e) training sales personnel regarding the Company and the Fund, (f) compensating sales personnel in connection with the allocation of cash values and premiums of the Contract owners to the Company, (g) providing personal services and/or maintenance of the accounts of the Contract owners with respect to Class III Shares of the Fund attributable to such accounts, and (h) financing any other activity that the Company's Board of Directors determines is primarily intended to result in the sale of Class III Shares.
+The Funds have adopted Distribution Plans (collectively, the "Plan") with regard to the Class II and Class III Common Stock of the Fund, pursuant to Rule 12b-1 under the Investment Company Act.
+The Plan permits the Company, on behalf of each Fund, to pay to each Insurance Company or a brokerdealer affiliate thereof ("Insurance Company Affiliate") that enters into an agreement with the Company to provide distribution-related and/or shareholder services to Contract owners, a fee, at the end of each month, of up to 0.15% of the average daily net asset value of the Class II Common Stock of the Fund held by such Insurance Company, and up to 0.25% of the average daily net asset value of the Class III Common Stock of the Fund held by such Insurance Company.
+Such services include, but are not limited to, (a) the printing and mailing of Fund prospectuses, statements of additional information, any supplements thereto and shareholder reports for existing and prospective Contract owners, (b) services relating to the development, preparation, printing and mailing of Company advertisements, sales literature and other promotional materials describing and/or relating to the Fund and including materials intended for use within the Insurance Company, or for broker-dealer only use or retail use, (c) holding seminars and sales meetings designed to promote the distribution of the Class II and/or Class III Shares of the Fund, (d) obtaining information and providing explanations to Contract owners regarding the investment objectives and policies and other information about the Company and the Fund, including the performance of the Fund, (e) training sales personnel regarding the Company and the Fund, (f) compensating sales personnel in connection with the allocation of cash values and premiums of the Contract owners to the Company, (g) providing personal services and/or maintenance of the accounts of the Contract owners with respect to Class II and Class III Shares of the Fund attributable to such accounts, and (h) financing any other activity that the Company's Board of Directors determines is primarily intended to result in the sale of Class II and Class III Shares.
 BlackRock Investments, LLC ("BRIL" or the "Distributor"), an affiliate of the Manager, acts as the Fund's sole distributor.
-For the fiscal year ended December 31, 2020, the Funds paid fees pursuant to the Plan to various Insurance Companies and Insurance Company Affiliates providing services under the Plan as described below.
+For the fiscal year ended December 31, 2020, the Funds paid fees pursuant to the Class II Plan and Class III Plan to various Insurance Companies and Insurance Company Affiliates providing services under the Plan as described below.